Supporting Academics

 How can Student Life help before classes begin?

-New students are invited to attend the MyStart orientation program to ease the transition into university.
-MyStart includes academic orientation content that allows students to refresh their knowledge and develop learning skills in a supportive environment.
+New students are invited to attend Ridgeback Ramp Up to ease the transition into university.
+This program includes academic orientation content that allows students to refresh their knowledge and develop learning skills in a supportive environment.
 Students will have the opportunity to:

 How can Student Life help once classes begin?